Arash-solgi/Freelance-tasks/README.md

-I got this project 7 months ago from one company in China and I wanted to share my code and experience with you and I hope you will like i.
+I got this project 7 months ago from one company in China and I wanted to share my code and experience with you and I hope you will like it.